kellerben/dudle-docker/README.md

 This package runs [Dudle](https://dudle.inf.tu-dresden.de/) as a [Docker container](https://www.docker.com/).

 Dudle stores data together with the code, which is a bit problematic from Docker point of view.
-This package contains 'scripts/maintenance/dudle-maint.sh' script which can be used to populate and back up polls to/from the container.
+This package contains 'scripts/maintenance/dudle-maint.sh' script that can be used to populate and back up polls to/from the container.

 Installation
 ============